Back to blog

 # NOT: uses: aquasecurity/trivy-action@main

-The LiteLLM attack is part of a clear trend: as AI infrastructure becomes more valuable, attackers are moving up the stack.
-In 2022, they went after npm packages.
-In 2024, they hit the XZ Utils backdoor (Linux infrastructure).
-In 2026, they're targeting the LLM toolchain directly.
+The LiteLLM attack is part of a clear trend.
+As AI infrastructure becomes more valuable, attackers move up the stack.
+In 2022 they went after npm packages.
+In 2024 they planted the XZ Utils backdoor in Linux infrastructure.
+In 2026 they are targeting the LLM toolchain directly.

-The attackers specifically chose a security scanner as their attack vector.
+They chose a security scanner as the entry point on purpose.
 They knew developers would trust it.
-That's not a coincidence — it's a pattern.
 The tools you trust most are the highest-value targets.

 SafePrompt is the prompt layer.
-We're explicit about what that means: we validate the text going into your LLM.
+We are explicit about what that means: we validate the text going into your LLM.
 We block injection attacks, jailbreaks, indirect injection, semantic extraction, and multi-turn manipulation.
-We do that one thing extremely well.
+We do that one thing well, in under 100ms, with above 95% detection accuracy.

-We don't scan your dependencies.
-We don't monitor your CI/CD pipeline.
-We don't rotate your API keys.
-Those are real problems that need real solutions — just not ours.
+We do not scan your dependencies.
+We do not monitor your CI/CD pipeline.
+We do not rotate your API keys.
+Those are real problems that need real solutions, just not ours.

 If a user tries to extract your API keys by asking your chatbot to reveal them, SafePrompt stops that.
-If a compromised PyPI package reads your .env file, that's a different threat model entirely.
+If a compromised PyPI package reads your .env file, that is a different threat model entirely, and you saw above which tools own it.

 The bottom line

-The LiteLLM supply chain attack and prompt injection attacks are both real threats to AI applications.
-They operate at different layers.
-You need both covered.
-Start with the prompt layer — it's the most exposed surface and the easiest to add.
+The LiteLLM supply chain attack and prompt injection are both real threats, at different layers, and you need both covered.
+The prompt layer is one of several, but it is the most exposed surface and the fastest to add: one API call, under 100ms, above 95% accuracy.
+Free plan, no card.
 Then work down the stack.

 Protect Your AI Applications